phawd/GREENWIRE/README.md

 and reader compatibility.
 Greenwire aims to handle these standards via its menu-driven CLI and tree menu.

+### EMV Card Brands and History

+While most current payment cards comply with the EMV specifications, their underlying operating systems and silicon chips come from different manufacturers.
+Early EMV deployments in the late 1990s relied on simple "SDA" cards manufactured by **Gemplus** and **Schlumberger**.
+By the mid‑2000s dynamic data authentication ("DDA") was introduced with platforms such as **JCOP** from **NXP** (formerly Philips) and **CardOS** from **Siemens/Infineon**.
+Modern cards generally implement combined dynamic authentication ("CDA") and often support both contact and contactless interfaces in a single module.

+Major chip families include **Infineon SLE66**, **NXP SmartMX**, and **STMicroelectronics ST23/ST25**.
+The antennas used in dual‑interface cards may be a thin etched copper coil around the module or a printed inductive loop laminated into the body.
+Contactless terminals typically use a larger loop antenna connected to an NFC controller such as the PN532 or a secure POS module.

+SDA‑only cards were largely phased out around 2015.
+DDA and CDA models continue to be issued today, with most banks migrating to contactless dual‑interface cards after 2017.

 ```bash
 python3 greenwire-brute.py --emulate terminal --reader android
 ```